oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/lookup-queries/lookup-queries.md

 ## Introduction

-There are many times when the APEX developer also needs to write queries to provide a list of values for a select list, a pop-up list of values, a radio list, or a tree.
+APEX developers often write queries to populate select lists, pop-up LOVs, radio lists, or trees.

-Estimated Time:  5 minutes.
+**Estimated Time:** 5 minutes

 ### Objectives

-In this lab, you will:

 - Examine and run queries used to provide lists of values for APEX items.

-### Prerequisites:
+### Prerequisites

 - Complete the previous lab.

 ## Task 1 - List of Geographies

-You may need a list of all geographies from the CUSTOMER_DIM table for a pop-up LOV (list of values) item on a page in your APEX application.
-If the list of values is for a single level, for example, countries, you can provide a SQL Query like this.
+To populate a list of values for a single level (e.g., continent or country), use a simple query like this:

 ~~~SQL
 <copy>